Course Outline

 -

-Discussion/Q&A: “What information do you typically need to feel comfortable with organizational changes?”
+Discussion/Q&A: "What information do you typically need to feel comfortable with a change in your government role?"

 -

-Practice: Small groups develop a ‘communication checklist’ for employees during periods of change.
+Practice: Small groups develop a ‘communication checklist’ for employees during organizational changes.
 Share and refine ideas.

 Working Effectively Through Uncertainty for Government